 Contrary to popular belief, very few bats actually drink blood.
-The majority of bats feed on insects such as mosquitoes, moths, beetles, and grasshoppers, while some species prefer fruit.
+The majority of bats feed on insects such as mosquitoes, moths, wood roaches, beetles, and grasshoppers, while some species prefer fruit.
 These diets are not only affected by the environment, but (unlike other critters) the bats’ diet actually affects the entire food chain of an environment in an almost symbiotic manner.

 Where do Bats Live?